google/ide-perf/docs/user-guide.md

 #### Caveats
 * Only concrete methods can be traced.
 Tracing abstract methods has no effect.
 * Class name completion only works for classes which have already been loaded by the JVM.
+* Tracing data will continue to be collected even when the tracer window is closed.

 #### Other commands
 * `clear` - Clear the current call tree data